Tecmo Bowl Kickoff Reviews (Nintendo DS)

 Players looking for an accessible football sim with robust local and NWC multiplayer capabilities will cheer on Tecmo Bowl: Kickoff, especially against a monolithic Madden franchise.
 If nostalgia is your game, the original Tecmo Bowl on Virtual Console still remains unbeaten after all these years.

 At the end of the day, the only thing to say is "Well, its Tecmo Bowl," and while it doesn't do much else than relive the past, it does have the simple, fun gameplay of its predecessors.
 After all, the only thing that any good football game should have is fun and quick gameplay and Tecmo Bowl: Kickoff will keep you entertained for a while.

+If you've never dominated the competition as Bo Jackson in Tecmo Bowl or carved up an opposing defense as Dan Marino in Tecmo Super Bowl, this game is going to look and feel antiquated, with gameplay that hasn't aged particularly well.
+However, for those who fondly remember tapping the "A" button as fast as they could to avoid tackles, this is an enjoyable title, mainly because of the feelings of nostalgia it will inspire.
 Sure, many of us have grown up, cut our mullets and gotten big-boy jobs, but Tecmo Bowl: Kickoff gives you a chance to relive those days when you and your buddy played Nintendo on your parents' couch.

 Giving players the ability to edit every piece of team and player information in the game is a great feature, and the online play is welcome and sure to extend the life of the title, but in the end it all seems a little too barebones.
 You can’t help but wish that Tecmo put a little more attention into the details that place Kickoff’s predecessors amongst the most cherished titles in gaming.